skyra-project/skyra/.github/CONTRIBUTING.md

 To run Skyra locally a few steps should be taken.

-0. Install [Node.JS] and [Yarn]
+1. Install [Node.JS], [Yarn] and [Docker]
+1. Follow [the wiki page on setting up a PostgreSQL schema for Skyra][]
 1. Copy and paste the [`config.example.ts`] file in the `src` directory and rename it to `config.ts`.
-2. Scroll down to `export const TOKENS = {`
+1. Scroll down to `export const TOKENS = {`
-3. At this section enter your own bot's API token at `BOT_TOKEN`.
+1. At this section enter your own bot's API token at `BOT_TOKEN`.
-4. Fill in any other API keys you have / want to fill in.
+1. Fill in any other API keys you have / want to fill in.
-5. Follow the [installation instructions for node-canvas] for your platform
+1. Follow the [installation instructions for node-canvas][] for your platfor
     - Note: In case of using WSL then follow the Windows instructions

-6. Install project dependencies with `yarn install`
+1. Install project dependencies with `yarn install`
-7. Start Skyra in development mode with `yarn dev`
+1. Start Skyra in development mode with `yarn dev`

+-   For additional services such as InfluxDB, GraphQL-Pokemon, Saelem and Redis check [the repository wiki][]

 A few other important commands: